Muhammad-Sheraz-ds/100Days-of-Machine-Learning/README.md

 <div style="overflow: auto; display: flex;">
   <div style="flex: 1; margin-right: 10px;">
-    <p>This repository is a collection of code, resources, and notes for the "100 Days of Machine Learning" playlist from CampusX.
-The original content and structure are credited to CampusX, and I highly recommend checking out their playlist (https://youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH&si=zLgPYRpotDPvsvhs)
+    <p>Welcome to the "100 Days of Deep Learning" Repository Managed by `Muhammad Sheraz`.This repository has been meticulously crafted to serve as an advanced and comprehensive guide for mastering the Machine Learning.This repository is a collection of code, resources, and notes for the "100 Days of Machine Learning" playlist from CampusX.I highly recommend checking out their playlist (https://youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH&si=zLgPYRpotDPvsvhs)
  for in-depth learning on various machine learning topics.
     </p>
   </div>